 USD Coin

-USD Coin, or USDC, is another popular stablecoin that is pegged to the U.S. dollar.
+USD Coin (USDC) is a popular stablecoin that is pegged to the U.S. dollar.
 It was launched in 2018 through a consortium called Centre that was created by fintech giants Circle and Coinbase.
-Since then, Coinbase has gone public, and so has Circle thanks to a $4.5 billion merger with special purpose acquisition corporation Concord Acquisition last year, which happened just weeks after it raised a massive $440 million funding round.
+USDC can be sent and received instantly through Circle or on crypto exchanges, and can be integrated into apps and dApps as a payment method.

 An illustration of the Reserve Rights stablecoin logo on a coin.